Lands of Intrigue Reimagined Part One

 The issue here, as ever, is that art in the books concerning non-white, non-asian ethnicities was extremely dodgy until relatively recently.
 Peoples described in ways that flagged them as POC were seldom drawn or shown, and white people in costumes has the norm.
 Arab -coded?
 White people in Arab fashions.
 South Asian coded?
 White people in turbans.
 This changed in 3e, where a small image showed Black Tashalans fighting Yuan-ti, and again in 5e with the art of the new Blackstaff of Waterdeep, Vajra Safahr.
 Who is, by any reasonable standard, Black.
 Her image in is Dragon Heist, but her origins as a Tethyrian are in the novel Blackstaff Tower.
 This changes how things look, and adds support to the idea that the Southwest of Faerûn is much darker than advertised.

 Previously on Twitter, I’ve argued that Calimshan is cooler as a North African, Barbary Coast analogue than as another 1001 Arabian Nights knockoff, and that Tethyr works amazingly well as an analogue to Moorish Al Andalus Spain, especially with the Spanish coded Amn to their north and the tumultuous relationships the three nations have had.
 It also adds a dimension and level of nuance that helps justify the Swahili Coast feel of Port Nyanzaru in Chult.
 Having Tethyrians as Black solidifies all of this, and makes the Lands of Intrigue that much cooler.
 But what exactly does it do, and how does it potentially change things?
-Come back next week for part two, the Peoples of Southwestern Faerûn!
+Find out in part two, right here!